module Uwt_io:sig..end

 mode:'a mode ->

-file_name -> ('a channel -> 'b Lwt.t) -> 'b Lwt.t
+file_name -> ('a channel -> 'b Lwt.t) -> 'b Lwt.twith_file ?buffer ?flags ?perm ~mode filename f opens a file and passes

-.
+the channel to f.
 It is ensured that the channel is closed when f ch

-resolves (even if it is rejected, or if f
+resolves (even if it is rejected, or if f raises an exception).

-Note: if opening for writing (~mode:Output
+Note: if opening for writing (~mode:Output), and the file already exists,

-truncates (clears) the file by default.
+with_file truncates (clears) the file by default.
 If you would like to

-keep the pre-existing contents of the file, use the ?flags
+keep the pre-existing contents of the file, use the ?flags parameter to

-pass a custom flags list that does not include Unix.O_TRUNC
+pass a custom flags list that does not include Unix.O_TRUNC.

 val open_temp_file : ?buffer:Uwt_bytes.t ->